apache/celix/documents/getting_started/using_services_with_c.md

 ## See also

-See the [Dependency Manager example](../../examples/dm_example) for a working example and good starting point to create more complex bundles.
+See the [C Dependeny Manager](../../dependency_manager/readme.md) and [C Dependency Manager example](../../examples/dm_example) for more information and a more complex working example.